 - Mac shows incorrect Date or Time Zone

-- The screen resolution on Mac keeps changing
+- The screen resolution keeps changing on Mac

-If you have an older Mac using PRAM, the issues listed above plus the following issues are usually related to a corrupted PRAM.
+If you have an older Mac using PRAM, the issues listed above plus the following issues are related to a corrupted PRAM.

 - Mac is not charging properly